spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/workflows/customer_emergencies_workflows.html.md

 There have been a few documented cases of folks purchasing a single user GitLab license specifically to raise an emergency.
 If you encounter such a case, engage the Support manager on-call before offering a call.

+# Customer Emergency On-Call Training Resources

+### Customer Emergency Shadow PagerDuty Schedule
+{:.no_toc}

+The [Customer Emergency Shadow Schedule](https://gitlab.pagerduty.com/schedules#PY3KXMC) can be used by anyone who wishes to shadow customer emergencies to learn before being Customer Emergency On-Call.
+To add yourself to the shadow rotation create an [issue](https://gitlab.com/gitlab-com/support/support-ops/other-software/pagerduty/-/issues/new#) using the "Add User to a Rotation" template.
+To modify your rotation schedule use the edit user rotation template.
+To shadow for a short span of days, you can click _Schedule an Override_, then click _Custom duration_ and then select the time zone and the start and end dates and times before clicking the _Create Override_ button to save the changes.
+To remove overrides, click the **x** on the override to be removed in the list of **Upcoming Overrides** on the right side of the screen.